ESTABLISHMENT OF PARENTAGE

 also determines what actions are available to the parents if they wish to

-challenge paternity establishment.
+challenge parentage establishment.

 Each